 - 1. Use engineering paper or plain white paper.
 Lined notebook paper and graph paper are not acceptable for mathematics, because they introduce flaws in vertical white space. - 2.
 Reports are hand-written in pencil.
 They start with a problem statement followed by the book's answer or by a final answer summary.
 Supporting material appears at the end, like a tax return. - 3.
 Every report has an answer check.
 For problems with textbook answers, it is usual to see "the answer matches the textbook," or briefly B.O.B.
-For problems without a textbook answer, a full answer check is expected. - 4.
+For problems without a textbook answer, a full answer check is expected.
+Exception: a proof has no answer and no answer check. - 4.
 Mathematical notation is on the left, text on the right, about a 60% to 40% ratio.
 One equal sign per line.
-Justify equations left or align on the equal signs. - Text is left-justified on the right side.
+Justify equations left or align on the equal signs. - 5.
+Text is left-justified on the right side.
 It includes explanations, references by keyword or page number, statements and definitions, references to delayed details, like long calculations, graphics and answer checks. - 6.
 Rules 4 and 5 can be broken.
 They are suggestions, not rules.